Resources

 Keeping Your Pets Safe During Holidays

-The holiday season is a time of joy and celebration for many people, but it can also pose some risks and challenges for our furry friends.
+Holidays are a time of joy and celebration for many people, but they can also pose risks and challenges for our furry friends.
 From festive foods to decorations and travel, there are many things that can harm or stress out our pets if we are not careful.
 Here are some tips on how to keep your pets safe and happy during the holidays.

 One of the most common hazards for pets during the holidays is ingesting something that they should not.
-Many human foods and drinks can be toxic or harmful to pets, such as chocolate, xylitol (amn artificial sweetener found in candy and gum), grapes, raisins, onions, garlic, alcohol, coffee, and bones.
+Many human foods and beverages can be toxic or harmful to pets, such as chocolate, xylitol (an artificial sweetener found in candy and gum), grapes, raisins, nuts, onions, garlic, alcohol, coffee, soda with artificial sweetener, salt, unbaked bread dough, and bones.
 These can cause symptoms ranging from vomiting and diarrhea to seizures and organ failure.
-To prevent your pet from getting sick, keep these items out of their reach and ask your guests to do the same.
+To prevent your pet from getting sick, keep these items out of their reach and ask your guests to do the same

 Do not feed your pet any table scraps or leftovers, and make sure to secure the lids on garbage cans.